 I have been living in New York City for 11 years now and I had never heard of Dyker Heights Brooklyn until recently.
 Apparently, the neighborhood is famous for its Christmas Light displays, and for good reason!
 The tradition started back in the 80s and it is rumored that some of the homeowners spend $20,000 on the displays.
+Now there are even organized Dyker Heights tours to take you to see the over the top Christmas decorations.

 Note: This post contains affiliate links see disclosure below for more information.